nestybox/sysbox/docs/quickstart/security.md

 mount: /mnt/myvol: permission denied.
 ```

-This fails, even though the process doing the remount is root inside the
+This operation fails, even though the process doing the remount is root inside
-container with all capabilities enabled, the operation.
+the container with all capabilities enabled, the operation.

-That's because Sysbox detects this is an initial read-only mount (it was setup
+That's because Sysbox detects this is an initial / immutable read-only mount (it
-at container creation time) so it can't be remounted read-write from inside the
+was setup at container creation time) so it can't be remounted read-write from
-container, as otherwise this would weaken container isolation.
+inside the container, as otherwise this would weaken container isolation.

 Under the covers, Sysbox does this by trapping the mount system call and vetting
 the action.

-4. On the other hand, initial read-write mounts can be remounted read-only.
+4. On the other hand, initial / immutable read-write mounts can be remounted
-    This is allowed because such a remount places a stronger restriction on
+    read-only.
+This is allowed because such a remount places a stronger
-    the immutable mount, rather than a weaker one:
+    restriction on the immutable mount, rather than a weaker one:

 ```console
 root@syscont:/# mount -o remount,ro,bind /etc/resolv.conf